akudnaver/GenAI-Chatbot-using-GPT2/README.md

 # Domain Knowledge Expert Chatbot

-Welcome to the Telecom Domain Knowledge Expert Chatbot project!
+Welcome to the Domain Knowledge Expert Chatbot project!
 This repository contains code and resources for creating a chatbot that acts as a domain knowledge expert.
 The chatbot is trained using a GPT-2 pre-trained model and is capable of understanding and responding to user queries based on the provided input PDF.

 ## Table of Contents
 - [Introduction](#introduction)